ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 ### Assessment

 The quoted statement from {{!RFC9260}} prescribes the same cwnd growth limitation that is also specified for Cubic and implemented for both Reno and Cubic in Linux.
-It is in accordance with rule #1 in {{rules}}, and more conservative.
+It is in accordance with Rate-Limited Increase, and more conservative.

 {{Section 7.2.1 of !RFC9260}} is specifically limited to Slow Start.
 Congestion Avoidance is discussed in {{Section 7.2.2 of !RFC9260}}
 However, this section neither contains a similar rule, nor does it refer back to the rule that limits the growth of cwnd in Section 7.2.1.
-It is thus implicitly clear that the quoted rule only applies to Slow Start, whereas the rules in {{rules}} apply to both Slow Start and Congestion Avoidance.
+It is thus implicitly clear that the quoted rule only applies to Slow Start, whereas Rate-Limited Increase applies to both Slow Start and Congestion Avoidance.

 ## The QUIC Transport Protocol